 3. Build financing into your mortgage

-If you are currently in the process of purchasing a home, this might be the way to go.
+If you are currently in the process of purchasing a home, this may be the best option.
 Alternately, if you already own but are considering refinancing, this option can help you adjust your mortgage rate while rolling new financing into it.
 (This process is known as “cash-out refinancing”).
-Either way, you go through both the mortgage and renovation financing application process once and you’ll end up with one monthly payment for both.
+Either way, you go through both the mortgage and renovation financing application process just once and you’ll end up with one monthly payment for both.

 Home’s future value

 Your lender will likely calculate the amount of the loan based on the future value of the renovated property.
-Why is this a benefit?
-Because you can borrow more, because you may qualify for a larger loan than you might if the calculation were based on the home’s pre-renovation value.
-This also tends to mean that you don’t have to worry about the current condition of the home; with some other types of financing, the lender may balk if the property is in disarray.
+This lets you borrow more, because you may qualify for a larger loan than you would if the calculation were based on the home’s pre-renovation value.
+This also tends to mean that you don’t have to worry as much about the current condition of the home; with some other types of financing, the lender may balk if the property is in bad shape.

 Types of mortgages

 As with regular mortgages, you can choose between a conventional loan and one backed by the Federal Housing Administration (FHA), known as an FHA 203(k) loan.
 203(k) loans have more lenient guidelines and allow the homeowner to borrow a higher percentage of the home’s current value.
-With either a conventional or FHA mortgage, your monthly payments may be lower than they would be with a home equity loan or line of credit (both detailed below).
-They will be slightly higher than a regular mortgage, but still lower than a home equity loan or a line of credit.
-These loans are also attractive because you are locking in your rate so payments will not unexpectedly fluctuate.
+With either a conventional or FHA mortgage, your monthly payments may be lower than they would be with a home equity loan or line of credit (both detailed below), but slightly higher than with a regular mortgage.
+These loans are also attractive because they lock in your interest rate.

-Note that built-in loans may have requirements regarding the timing of your renovation, however.
-They may require that you begin and complete your renovation within a set window after closing.
-They may also stipulate that renovation work cannot stop for more than a set period of time.
-So, these loans are not well suited for future renovations or work that might take place at different stages.
+Mortgages with built-in renovation loans may have requirements regarding the timing of your renovation.
+You may have to begin and complete your renovation within a set window after closing.
+The rules may also stipulate that renovation work cannot stop for more than a set time.
+These loans may not work if you need an open timeline or if you want to carry out your renovation in stages.

-Lastly, note that these loans take 60-90 days from beginning to finish, because they require more legwork up front, you need to have mostly finalized your construction plans first, because the appraiser needs to review them to assess the post-renovation value of your home.
+Lastly, note that these loans can take 60-90 days from application to completion—because your construction plans need to be in place, and the appraiser needs to review them to assess the post-renovation value of your home.

 4. Take out a home equity loan (HEL)

-A home equity loan is often referred to as a “second mortgage,” and is an option if your home is worth more than what you now owe on your mortgage.
+A home equity loan, often referred to as a “second mortgage,” is an option if your home is worth more than what you now owe on your mortgage.
 This type of loan is similar to a conventional mortgage in two ways.
-Firstly, it offers tax deductions on interest payments.
-Secondly, you make payments over the course of a long period of time.
-Take note: there may be closing costs involved, and while the interest rate is usually fixed, the rate is somewhat higher than conventional mortgages.
+It offers tax deductions on interest payments.
+And you make payments over a similarly long timeframe.
+Take note: there may be closing costs.
+And some lenders charge a penalty for paying off the loan early.

 5. Establish a home equity line of credit (HELOC)